Trade Effluent

 • A trade effluent consent with prescribed maximum limits for several parameters including flow which are subject to regular monitoring by our trade effluent inspectors; or

-• A letter of authorisation for those businesses who need very small discharge volumes, occasional discharge or a one-off event and when the effluent is proven be of very low risk for the sewer and receiving sewage works.
+• A letter of authorisation for those who need very small discharge volumes, occasional discharge or a one-off event and when the effluent is proven to be of very low risk for the sewer and receiving wastewater treatment works.

 A trade effluent consent or letter of authorisation is a legal agreement between us and your business stating the permitted limits of discharge strength and volume.